-- Airport Users must engage with and adopt Heathrow's automation programme, using Common Use Self Service ("CUSS") and Self-Service Bag Drop ("SSBD") where the Airport User is operating from enabled zone(s) and desk(s). - Airport Users should ensure they resource and operate baggage make up areas to deliver the operational plan. - Airport Users must (and must ensure that their Groundhandlers) adhere to terminal stand planning rules, copies of which can be obtained from the AOC.
+- Airport Users must make efficient use of allocated capacity. - Airport Users must engage with and adopt Heathrow's automation programme, using Common Use Self Service ("CUSS") and Self-Service Bag Drop ("SSBD") where the Airport User is operating from enabled zone(s) and desk(s). - Airport Users should ensure that they have sufficient baggage resourcing and operational effectiveness which are sufficient to deliver Fail to Tips at a value of less than 5%. - Airport Users must (and must ensure that their Groundhandlers) adhere to terminal stand planning rules, copies of which can be obtained from the AOC.